intermark-it/candypoint/raspberry/README.md

 Then it sends the RFID token to an API service and waits for a JSON wich tells Raspberry if the employee is active an has points to do an action OR if the employee is not active so it displays a PIN code in the screen.

 There are these types of messages:

-  {"type":"status","code":"init"} // Inform the raspberry that the arduino is initializing {"type":"status","code":"ready"} // Inform the raspberry that the arduino is ready {"type":"status","code":"waiting"} // Inform the raspberry that the arduino is waiting for a new RFID {"type":"request","params":{ "rfid": "0x0000000000"}} // Request received from Arduino to obtain info about a RFID
+{"type":"status","code":"init"} // Inform the raspberry that the arduino is initializing

+{"type":"status","code":"ready"} // Inform the raspberry that the arduino is ready to read a new RFID

+{"type":"status","code":"waiting"} // Inform the raspberry that the arduino is waiting for a response

+{"type":"request","params":{ "rfid": "0x0000000000"}} // Send a request to raspberry to obtain info about a RFID

-  {"type":"response","result":{ "rfid": "0x0000000000", "points": 100}} // Response sent to Arduino with points associated to a RFID
+{"type":"response","result":{ "rfid": "0x0000000000", "points": 100, "openVault": true|false, "active": true|false, "message": "Message to display"}} // Response received from raspberry with points associated to a RFID

-  {"type":"response","result":{ "rfid": "0x0000000000", "pin": 1234}} // Response sent to Arduino with pin associated to a RFID
+{"type":"response","result":{ "rfid": "0x0000000000", "pin": 1234, "openVault": true|false, "active": true|false, "message": "Message to display"}} // Response received from raspberry with pin associated to a RFID